Texas Tech vs. Kansas NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Red Raiders games have an average total of 58.2 points this season, 8.8 fewer than Saturday's over/under.
+- The Red Raiders and their opponents score an average of 58.2 points per game, 9.8 fewer than Saturday's total.

 Texas Tech Stats and Trends

-- In Texas Tech's six games this season, it has three wins against the spread.

-- The Red Raiders have covered the spread once this season when favored by 16.5 points or more (in two chances).
+- This season, the Red Raiders have one against the spread win in two games as a favorite of 17.5 points or more.

-- Texas Tech's games this year have hit the over on three of six set point totals (50%).
+- Texas Tech's games this year have gone over the point total in 50% of its opportunities (three times in six games with a set point total).

-- Texas Tech is 1-2 against the spread and 1-2 overall when the team amasses more than 494 yards.
+- Texas Tech is 1-2 against the spread and 1-2 overall when the team amasses over 494 yards.

-- The Red Raiders have turned the ball over five more times (10 total) than the Jayhawks have forced a turnover (5) this season.
+- The Red Raiders have turned the ball over 10 times this season, five more turnovers than the Jayhawks have forced (5).

 - Find the latest spread and moneyline odds for Texas Tech at SISportsbook.